 The red and blue dotted lines in the animation are helpful in visualizing the constraints involved in making inferences.
 The red dotted line between the conditional probabilities and traces out the marginal probability , a weighted average of the two endpoint conditionals using the base rate to specify a weighting function.
 Similarly, the blue dotted line between and traces out the marginal probability , a weighted average of the two endpoint conditionals using to specify a weighting function.
 A specification of either the three uncertainties or the three uncertainties fully determines the joint probability distribution .
 The Demonstration and the logic that is usually followed in applying Bayes's theorem specify , so that the other triple of probabilities is fully determined.
 Anyone curious about what happens if less than three separate pieces of information are used to try to assess uncertainty about signals and states, and the effect those incomplete specifications of uncertainties can have on inverse inference, should have a look at Chapter 3 of F. Lad's Operational Subjective Statistical Methods: A Mathematical, Philosophical, and Historical Introduction, New York: Wiley, 1996.
 Indeed the geometric reasoning that led to this Demonstration was inspired by the many beautiful, albeit static, 2D and 3D images in Lad's book.

 As noted above, Gigerenzer's research shows that well-educated people typically, and easily, become confused about the logical relationships between the many different notions of probability, even when there are only two simple, binary discrete variables involved (signal and state).
 But confusion does not necessarily lead to a decision-making crisis.
 It can be an opportunity to learn.
 Indeed, I have had great success in teaching undergraduate students in game theory about inverse probability using a static version of this Demonstration in conjunction with logical truth tables and Gigerenzer's "natural frequency" language for reasoning with conditional probabilities.
 Note: these students typically span the spectrum of social and physical sciences and humanities with most having no prior statistical training whatsoever, and yet, by the end of the course, over 80% appear to both understand the ideas involved in Bayes's theorem and inverse probability and are able to accurately solve simple inverse probability problems using these geometric methods.
-The freely accessible video clips of Lectures 14, 15, and 16 in my introductory Game Theory course (2008) show how these ideas are implemented.
+The freely accessible video clips of my Introductory Game Theory course show how these ideas are implemented.

 Snapshot 1: a diagnostic test that is very good at ruling out negative states and detecting positive states, both sensitivity and specificity at 93%, still gives only a moderate inverse inference (36%) from a positive test result when the original base rate is low (4%)